Antwi007/Final-Project-Semantic-Segmentation/README.md

 2. `U-Net-Quantization`: This directory contains code and instructions for quantizing the U-Net model for semantic image segmentation in medical imaging.

+3. `DeepLab-Quantization`: This directory contains code and instructions for quantizing the DeepLab model for semantic image segmentation.

-3. `tf.yml`: Conda environment containing all libraries and versions used to run all the code in the repo.
+4. `tf.yml`: Conda environment containing all libraries and versions used to run all the code in the repo.

 Each directory contains a `README.md` file that provides an overview of the contents of the directory, including any dependencies and instructions for running the code.

 # Results

 In this section, we present the results of model quantization experiments on different datasets.
-For detailed instructions on how to execute the code and reproduce these results, please refer to the `README` file in the relevant subdirectory (fcn-resnet50 or u-net).
+For detailed instructions on how to execute the code and reproduce these results, please refer to the `README` file in the relevant subdirectory (fcn-resnet50, u-net, or DeepLab).

 ## FCN-ResNet50 on COCO Val 2017